blocknetdx/api-docs/source/includes/_xrouter.md

 ----------------|---------|-------------
 reply           | array   | An array of nodes providing the specified service, along with their configs. nodepubkey      | string  | The node ID. score           | int     | The node's score based on quality of service.
 A score of `-200` will ban the node for a 24hr period.
-You can change the ban threshold with the `xrouterbanscore` setting in `blocknetdx.conf`.
+You can change the ban threshold with the `xrouterbanscore` setting in `blocknet.conf`.
 See [node scoring](#xrouter-node-scoring) for more details. banned          | bool    | Signifies if the node is currently banned.<br>`true`: Node is banned.<br>`false`: Node is not banned.
 See [node scoring](#xrouter-node-scoring) for more details. paymentaddress  | string  | The node's payment address. spvwallets      | array   | An array of supported SPV wallets, represented by the asset's ticker.